-Our finding that random switching increased local costs is consistent with both our predictions regarding sequence effects as well as the broader task switching literature.
+Our finding that random switching increased local costs is consistent with our predictions regarding sequence effects as well as the broader task switching literature.
 For example, using a predictive, alternating-runs presentation sequence, Huff et al. (2015) showed that individuals with relatively intact attentional control systems (e.g., healthy younger and middle-aged adults) generally produced large local switch costs versus individuals with impaired attentional control systems (e.g., older adults and very mild AD individuals).
 They reasoned that individuals with high integrity working memory and attentional control systems were more likely to become well-tuned to a given task-set versus impaired individuals.
 Thus, when task-set changes are encountered in a predictive switch block, inertia from the previous task-set slows the processes need to respond to this change, leading to inflated local costs (i.e., carry-over effects).
 Thus, we propose that for random switching, local costs are further exaggerated due to task-set inertia effects being exacerbated by the additional burdens placed on task-set reconfiguration processes due to the more difficult nature of unpredictable switching.

 Regarding global switch costs, our finding that predictive switching increased this cost type was similarly in-line with our predictions.
 Because global switch costs reflect additional demands of maintaining two task-sets in working memory relative to completing a single task, it is unsurprising this cost was elevated when switching was predictive, as in addition to keeping two task-sets active in working memory, participants also had to monitor their position within each run.
 This extra monitoring placed additional burden on participants working memory and attentional control systems, slowing performance on non-switch trials relative to pure trials.
 Future research may wish to explore this notion by increasing run difficulty, such as having participants complete longer run sequences (e.g., 4-4) or by varying run lengths in predictable patterns (e.g., 2-3-2-3; 3-2-3-2, etc.).
 Additionally, we note that our findings for global cost increases are consistent with previous research showing that breakdowns in attentional control systems similarly inflate these costs.
 Indeed, compared to healthy younger adults, both older adults and AD individuals have been shown to produce higher global costs relative to young adults who have more robust working memory systems (e.g., Belleville, Bherer, Lepage, Chertkow, & Gauthier, 2008; Huff et al., 2015; Kray, Li, & Lindenberger, 2002, etc.).
 Thus, it is evident that as working memory systems become increasingly taxed, maintaining multiple task-sets becomes increasingly costly on attentional control systems, as evidenced by decreased task performance.